-- Keep the fish in water as much as possible.
-Bass can only hold their breathe as long as you can.
+- Keep the fish in the water as much as possible.
+Bass can only hold their breath as long as you can.
 Wind and other elements can damage their skin, too.
-Wet your hands before touching the fish so that you don't remove the slime coat that protects the fish from infections and fungus.
+Wet your hands before touching the fish, so you don't remove the slime coat that protects the fish from infections and fungus.
 Don't handle the fish any longer than you have to, and be gentle, don't drop the fish if you can keep from it.
 Bouncing off the carpet also destroys their protective slime.

 - Never hold fish through the gills or stick your fingers in their eyes.
 Lip the fish gently and do not bend back the lower jaw as it can break easily, particularly in larger bass.
-For larger bass give support to the body under the wrist of the tail so that you are not holding the fish's weight balanced on it's own jawbone.
+For larger bass, give support to the body under the wrist of the tail so that you are not holding the fish's weight balanced on its jawbone.

 - Do not rip or tear out hooks.
-Gently remove by backing off the barb or use needle nose pliers.
-If the fish is deeply hooked just remove the lure portion (lizard or whatever) and cut the line, leaving about 18-inches off the hook and release the fish.
+Gently remove by backing off the barb or using needle nose pliers.
+If the fish is deeply hooked, remove the lure portion (lizard), cut the line, leaving about 18 inches off the hook, and release the fish.
 The hook will eventually come out.
-There are ways to remove deeply embedded hooks, but do not do this without having a demonstration beforehand.
-The barb has to be backed off by applying pressure back against it and on small fish this is tough to do as you can't get both hands in their mouths.
-Not all hooks deeply embedded can be removed, but don't necessarily kill the fish, however if you see dark colored tissue or entrails coming up through the throat you have gut-hooked the fish and should clean it for dinner.
-If the fish is not a legal size you will have to cut the line and release it anyway due to state law.
+There are ways to remove deeply embedded hooks but only do this with a demonstration beforehand.
+The barb has to be backed off by applying pressure back against it, and on small fish, this is tough to do as you can't get both hands in their mouths.
+Not all hooks deeply embedded can be removed, but they don't necessarily kill the fish.
+However, if you see dark-colored tissue or entrails coming up through the throat, you have gut-hooked the fish and should clean it for dinner.
+If the fish is not legal size, you will have to cut the line and release it anyway due to state law.

-- If you feel you must use a dip net try to purchase one specifically designed for fish.
+- If you must use a dip net, try to purchase one specifically designed for fish.
 Nets can remove the slime coat and leave the fish open to infection.

 - Gently release the fish back into the water.
 Do not throw or toss the fish.